Mastering HTML H1 and Other Heading Tags for Better Search Rankings

 • Focus on the same user intent as the main content

-• Be written concisely, naturally, and organically
+• Be written naturally and organically

 • Be placed at the top of the page